 Formed 1946 by appointment of Commissioner William John MacKay the band consisted of experienced pipers and drummers who were serving members of NSW Police with Scottish heritage.
 Honouring their founder and patron, the band adopted the ancient tartan and crest of Clan MacKay.
 The clan motto, "Manu Forti," translates as, "with a strong hand."

 The first official band engagement was the Newcastle Centenary Celebrations in September 1947, starting a successful period seeing the band travelling extensively within New South Wales, and performances in Victoria and Queensland.

-An invitation to all Australian police pipe bands in 1975 saw the band tour the United Kingdom during which the band performed at the Royal Tournament, Earls Court; the Colchester Searchlight Tattoo and the Edinburgh Military Tattoo.
-The experience was no doubt a highlight in the band's proud history.
+An invitation to all Australian police pipe bands in 1975 led to a tour the United Kingdom performing at the Royal Tournament Earls Court; the Colchester Searchlight Tattoo and the Royal Edinburgh Military Tattoo.
+A highlight experience in the band's proud history.

-In 2017 the band spent the month of August in Scotland performing at the Royal Edinburgh Military Tattoo 'A Splash of Tartan' representing the NSW Police Force in the 1500 strong cast from around the world.
+In 2017, the band returned to Scotland performing in the Royal Edinburgh Military Tattoo 'A Splash of Tartan,' representing the NSW Police Force in the 1500 strong cast from around the world.